 We take a different approach, as we explicitly model the reference of the agents given their cohort.
 Agents also optimally generate a forecast with a Kalman filter and a signal we provide.
 Then, they combine this optimal forecast with their past experience to produce their final forecasts.
 Our framework allows for a common component that might come from the news (Carroll, 2003), common price experiences (D'Acunto et al., 2021), among other reasons.
-While the time fixed effect would capture any of those factors, we model it with a common adjustment to their price experience.
-Then, we explicitly model the reference given their history.
+In our empirical estimation, the time fixed effect would absorb any of those common factors, in our case, price experience.
+Then, we explicitly model the reference, given their history.
+Because of the time fixed-effect, our estimate of θ helps to explain the heterogeneity in inflation expectations, therefore we can't rule out common over or under reaction.

 Our findings are consistent with consumers using an availability heuristic to form expectations.
-In this case people use their history of forecasts to positively weigh them given the current developments in prices.
+In this case, people use their history of forecasts to positively weigh them given current developments in prices.
 When events deviate from what an agent has experienced, they tend to revise their expectation toward their historical forecasts.
 Our empirical results strongly point in that direction.
-This finding is consistent with consumers' survey-based evidence that shows that consumers, after receiving news about the economy, do not overweigh those news, keeping a positive weight on their prior or reference, as shown, for example, in Weber et al. (2023).
+This finding is consistent with consumers' survey-based evidence that shows that consumers, after receiving news about the economy, do not overweigh that news, keeping a positive weight on their prior or reference, as shown, for example, in Weber et al. (2023).

 Using our estimate for the parameter, we perform a forecasting exercise using the Kalman filter.
-Panel (c) of Figure 4 shows the 12-months-ahead inflation forecasts for different cohorts.
-We can see that the history-based Kalman filter can generate a heterogeneous pattern across cohorts, similar to the one we saw in the data in Figure 1.
-First, older cohorts show higher inflation expectations than the rest of the cohorts throughout most of the sample, based on their experiences of high inflation in the 60s, 70s, and early 80s.
+Panel (c) of Figure A10 shows the 12-months-ahead inflation forecasts for different cohorts.
+We can see that the experience-based Kalman filter can generate a heterogeneous pattern across cohorts, similar to the one we saw in the data in Figure 1.20 First, older cohorts show higher inflation expectations than the rest of the cohorts throughout most of the sample, based on their experiences of high inflation in the 60s, 70s, and early 80s.
 Second, the intermediate cohorts show lower inflation expectations than the other cohorts because they went through the stable and low inflation rates of the 90s, 00s, and 10s.
 The youngest cohort shows the highest inflation expectations after being exposed to the high inflation rates of 2021.

-&lt;sup>20See Benjamin (2019) for a discussion of these assumptions
+19See Benjamin (2019) for a discussion of these assumptions